 from a poem for Temma by Robert Lipscombe

-2014 | St Luke’s hosted a group of art students from North Park University, Chicago, with their art teacher Tim Lowly, a Chicago based artist.
-They brought over a suitcase with nine types of wood that would be used as a base for a collaborative painting.
+Tim Lowly, a Chicago based artist brought over a suitcase with nine types of wood that would be used as a base for this collaborative painting.
 All pieces were assembled at St Luke's.
-Tim Lowly supervised the collaborative project that was carried out by people from St Luke's and the visiting art students from Chicago.

 This portrait of Tim Lowly's profoundly disabled daughter Temma, also reflects St Luke’s commitment to value the vulnerable in society, and to give them centre stage in the life of the church.

-ST LUKE'S ICON JANE LEES
+2014 | ST LUKE'S ICON JANE LEES

-July 2014 | inspired by the icon of St Luke painting the Madonna and child.
+Inspired by the icon of St Luke painting the Madonna and child.
 The idea was to recreate this image with contemporary people from St Luke's playing the different roles in the icon.

 The painting celebrates the creativity of St Luke’s Church, recognising that St Luke is the patron saint of artists, and also emphasises the central role of the vulnerable at the heart of our church, as portrayed throughout Luke’s gospel.
 Following the visit of Tim Lowly and his art students from Chicago, Tim takes the part of St Luke, and his daughter Temma, whom he is painting, the Madonna figure.
 Also portraying the Madonna and child are Jemimah and Lily-Mae Pearce, and Rochelle Jack becomes the angel guiding the hand of St Luke.